Semi-ATE/STDF/README.md

 The [Semi-ATE-Metis](https://github.com/Semi-ATE/Semi-ATE-Metis) project builds on [Semi-ATE-STDF]()/[numpy](https://numpy.org/)/[scipy](https://www.scipy.org/)/[pandas](https://pandas.pydata.org/)/[GStreamer](https://gstreamer.freedesktop.org/)/[HDF5](https://www.hdfgroup.org/solutions/hdf5/)/[matplotlib](https://matplotlib.org/) to deliver data analysis tailored to the semiconductor test industry ... in open source!

-Eat that Mentor!
+Eat that [Mentor/Galaxy](https://www.galaxysemi.com/about)!
 For years you took [money-for-nothing](https://www.youtube.com/watch?v=wTP2RUD_cL0), and in the end you still screwed your customers (cfr. `PAT`).
 [My-silver-lining](https://www.youtube.com/watch?v=DKL4X0PZz7M): now we will do some screwing!
 See how that feels! 😋

 ### It is also NOT just a parser!